jimbrend/English-locality-and-multi-stream-Tool/README.md

 The YouTube explains the installation...

-To actually install to overview go here: https://obsproject.com/forum/resources/multiple-rtmp-outputs-plugin.964/
+To actually install for an overview and easy step-by-step go here: https://obsproject.com/forum/resources/multiple-rtmp-outputs-plugin.964/

 Then click Go to download: